Sharkninja

 Miss the $7B revenue mark or come in well short of $6.00 EPS and the current multiple has less reason to hold where it is.

-the stock is less stable than the business
+The stock is less stable than the business

 B++ balance sheet quality and just $697M of long-term debt sound comforting.
 A 20 / 100 price stability score says the market has a different personality.